 Family Dentistry in Bethesda, MD

 We understand sitting in the dental chair can be a new and potentially anxiety-provoking experience for our younger patients.
 Our compassionate dental care team will ensure that they feel welcomed and comfortable.
-We will explain our processes and treatments to them using kid-friendly terms and take breaks throughout their procedures so that they do not get overwhelmed.
+We will explain our processes and treatments to them using kid-friendly terms and take breaks throughout their procedures.
+This is so we do not overwhelm your child.
 Rest assured that we will treat your family members with kindness and help them enjoy their dental care experience.

 Can I schedule close appointment times for my whole family?